Is it difficult to get a loan? Do you need to prepare an in-depth case to show lenders why you’re a good risk? What do lenders actually need to know?

 Difficult to get a loan? – summary

 It depends on how much you want and who you ask.
+Despite the common misunderstanding, the completion of a loan application does not guarantee that you will get a loan.

 Please make sure that you only borrow exactly what you need and that you can afford the monthly repayments associated with your finance facility.